magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 compilers is now able to manage by itself the addition of the needed Google Closure Libraries when you set the optimization mode to `none`.
-The `source-map` features, which is activated by default with the `none` mode, can be set for the other optimization mode as well.
+The `source-map` features, which is activated by default with the `none` mode, can be set for the other optimization modes as well.
 Consequently, the debugging experience of CLJS code from the development tools of your browser is now as simple as with JS code itself.